-The most important first step in plastic parts design is to list the environmental conditions that the part will be exposed to.
+The most important first step in plastic parts design and material selection is to list the environmental conditions that the part will be exposed to.

 For example, will it be subject to elevated temperatures?
 If so, for how long and how often?
 Plastic behaves differently at different temperatures.

-This is just a sample of the questions that need to be answered before one is in a position to select the most suitable plastic material.
+This is just 2 questions of several that need to be answered before one is in a position to select the most suitable plastic material.

 Plastic part failure in the field is often a result of poor research.

 Delivery lead times are becoming so short that often plastic parts design and the material selection process are not given the attention and time needed to make proper decisions.

 This is where the process of Concurrent Engineering can be of great benefit to a new product project.
 Concurrent Engineering brings together the mold maker, molder, part designer, plastic supplier, marketer and end user so that the proposed plastic parts design can be analysed for economic and technical viability.
 That is, whether or not it can be made at a particular cost so that all parties involved can make a profit.

 The next step is to decide on the shape of the part and the wall thickness.
 This can be done by people who have the specialized knowledge such as molders, mould makers and industrial designers.